goplayerjuggler/goVariants/engine/README.md

 ## Usage
-This section is for those who are familiar or are getting familiar with node.js and related tools.
+This section is for those who are familiar, or are getting familiar, with node.js and related tools.
 This module is built using node.js.
 Working on a system with a recent version of node / npm is probably necessary.
 ## Installation
 Copy or clone (via git) the source files for this module to a local folder.
 Then, from within that folder:
 ```